voidfiles/telnet_chat/README.md

   - It should cleanup broken connections
   - It should listen for inbound messages from Clients and distribute them
   - It should listen for outbound messages and fan them out to Clients
-* TelnetServer
+* ChatServer
   - This should listen for new connections and send them to the ClientPool
-* ChatServer
+* Main
   - This should create an inbound message chan
   - This should create an outbound message chan
-  - This should create a net conn chan
-  - It should create a ClientPool and wire it up to the inbound,outbound, and new conn chan
+  - It should create a ClientPool and wire it up to the inbound and outbound chans
-  - It should create a ChatRoom and wire it up to the inbound,outbound chans
+  - It should create a ChatRoom and wire it up to the inbound and outbound chans
-  - It should create a TelnetServer and wire it up to the new conn chan
+  - It should create a ChatServer and wire it up to the ClientPool
-  - It should then Run the ChatRoom and wait until something dies
+  - It should then run the ClientPool, ChatRoom and ChatServer

+## Considerations

+If this were going to be something I would put into production I would consider a few things.

+* Persistance
+  - All the data is lost the second the server shuts down
+  - If it was running on a single instance I might consider somethign like boltdb
+* Bounds
+  - I haven't fully vetted the project for bounds
+  - I think their might be a few unbounded operations
+    - Specificaly the client fan out

 ## Getting Started

 This will install dependencies.
 You'll be able to run tests and build the codebase afterwards.

 ```bash
 make init